George Jennings: 1851

-At The Great Exhibition at Hyde Park held from 1 May to 15 October 1851, George Jennings installed his Monkey Closets in the Retiring Rooms of The Crystal Palace.
+At the Great Exhibition at Hyde Park, London held from 1 May to 15 October 1851, George Jennings installed his Monkey Closets in the Retiring Rooms of The Crystal Palace.
 These were the first public toilets, and they caused great excitement.
 During the exhibition, 827,280 visitors paid one penny to use them; for the penny they got a clean seat, a towel, a comb and a shoe shine.
 "To spend a penny" became a euphemism for going to the toilet.

 When the exhibition finished and moved to Sydenham, the toilets were to be closed down.
 However, Jennings persuaded the organisers to keep them open, and the toilet went on to earn over £1,000 a year.
 Jennings said that 'the civilisation of a people can be measured by their domestic and sanitary appliances' whilst the objectors had stated that 'visitors are not coming to the Exhibition merely to wash'!

 (Thomas Crapper, often mistakenly credited with inventing the flush toilet, was only 14 years old at this point.)